-The girl hunched her shoulders, trying to make herself smaller.
+The girl hunched her shoulders, trying to make herself even smaller.
 "I'm sorry."

 "I know he would," Hermione said firmly.

-In truth Hermione didn't think Kylie had grown much at all: she was as short and skinny as ever.
+In truth, Hermione didn't think Kylie had grown much at all: she was as short and thin as ever.
 Hermione had a feeling that the slight girl was probably destined to remain that way, though that was not certain.
 She herself had not possessed much figure to speak of at twelve.

-Kylie scurried out of the room, hopefully to inform Scott of her birthday, though she might have just been fleeing all the attention.
+Kylie scurried out of the room, hopefully to inform Scott of her birthday — though she might have been fleeing all the attention.

 Oh, the things Hermione might have accomplished with Sophie's help… It was crushing to realise that, should the war be favourably resolved, she would likely never see Sophie again.

 Ron cast the spell and the plate rose once more.
 It climbed a few feet before Sophie stepped between it and Ron, sending it clattering back to the floor.
-"The tether is interrupted; the objects reverts to it natural state," she observed in a clinical tone.
+"The tether is interrupted, and the object reverts to its natural state," she observed in a clinical tone.
 "The energy field dissipates nearly instantaneously when not maintained; the rapidity suggests a failsafe rather than a failstate.
 Ron, again, please?"

 The plate lifted.
 Sophie moved close to Ron's wand but did not block it.
 "The failsafe is activated when the user loses line of sight as determined by the tether.
 Having lost control, the spell extinguishes."
-She interposed herself between Ron and the plate once more and it fell.
+She interposed herself between Ron and the plate and, again, it fell.
 A slight frown creased her smooth brow.
 "Discovering the proper element of alteration requires trial and error.
 Ron?"

 "Science is often repetitive," Sophie said apologetically.
 "Again, please!"

-On the fifth cast Sophie stepped in front of Ron's wand; this time the expected clatter never came.
-When Sophie moved aside the plate remained suspended.
+On the fifth cast, when Sophie stepped in front of Ron's wand the expected clatter never came.
+She moved aside, and the plate remained suspended.

 She grinned triumphantly, green eyes shining.
 "Success!
 The failsafe is averted; the spell continues to hold in the absence of the tether."

-Hermione felt like she was attending a lecture.
+Hermione felt as if she were attending a lecture.
 Should she politely applaud?
 She had the urge to take notes.